sillyladdess/READ-IT-NOW-DO-IT-NOW/README.md

 ### General

 If you have no DNI listed, or ``"DNI: general criteria"`` I'm blocking you immediately.
 I don't know what's in your boundaries, and a ``"general criteria"`` doesn't mean anything if you want to put some things that are random in your DNI.
+I also avoid following accounts with no ``DNI`` listed to avoid being dragged into unnecessary drama.
 I don't care if you don't want a long DNI, make it be long so it's [visible](https://dictionary.cambridge.org/dictionary/english/visible) what your boundaries are.

 Make sure to read the [conditions and interests](https://whyism.carrd.co/) when you feel like something's bugging in your brain when you stare at my [DBIIYOTL](https://don-botha-trying-to-do-dat.straw.page/)